 For those who prefer not to fly by the seat of their pants (confession: I’m just really bad at planning), the good news is that, in Australia, the YHA has now formalized this process in something called the Backpacker Job Assistance scheme, which can take a lot of the stress out of finding work on your travels.

 It’s currently running in a select number of hostels in New South Wales and Western Australia, chosen for the amount of seasonal and temporary work available in the area (the full list is here).
 They’ll help you in a number of ways, including:

-- Actively helping you find that work, by steering you towards job opportunities that have become available nearby and giving you valuable tips and advice so you can work and travel in Australia efficiently without being a lost puppy.
+Actively helping you find that work, by steering you towards job opportunities that have become available nearby and giving you valuable tips and advice so you can work and travel in Australia efficiently without being a lost puppy.